thiagola92/ez-curved-lines-2d/README.md

 # Attributions

-Lots of thanks go out to those who helped me out getting started:
+## Lots of thanks go out to those who helped me out getting started:
 - This plugin was first inspired by [Mark Hedberg's blog on rendering curves in Godot](https://www.hedberggames.com/blog/rendering-curves-in-godot).
 - The suggestion to support both `Polygon2D` and `CollisionPolygon2D` was done by [GeminiSquishGames](https://github.com/GeminiSquishGames), who's pointers inspired me to go further
 - The SVG Importer code was adapted from the script hosted on github in the [pixelriot/SVG2Godot](https://github.com/pixelriot/SVG2Godot) repository

-And a big thank you goes to to [@MewPurPur](https://github.com/MewPurPur), author of GodSVG for writing a great [SVG Arc command implementation](https://github.com/MewPurPur/GodSVG/blob/v1.0-alpha10/src/data_classes/ElementPath.gd#L117) I could reuse here:
+## And a big thank you goes to to [@MewPurPur](https://github.com/MewPurPur)

+The author of GodSVG for writing a great [SVG Arc command implementation](https://github.com/MewPurPur/GodSVG/blob/v1.0-alpha10/src/data_classes/ElementPath.gd#L117) I could reuse here:
 - Download from the [GodSVG website](https://www.godsvg.com/)
 - Or try out the [web version](https://www.godsvg.com/editor/)
 - Also on [itch.io](https://mewpurpur.itch.io/godsvg)

+## And of course everyone who helped test and review the code thus far

+- @hedberg-games
+- @thiagola92
+- @HannesParth

 # Reaching out / Contributing